 With narrow, cobbled lanes, snickelways (tiny passageways between buildings) and overhanging medieval houses, The Shambles is one of the best-preserved medieval shopping streets in Europe.
 It’s the perfect place to stroll and explore shops you wouldn’t find anywhere else.

 Originally a butchers’ street, the name of the street derives from the shables (wooden shelves) where butchers displayed their wares.
-Today, some properties still have old wooden shelves, as a reminder of the days when butchers sold freshly butchered meat from the open windows.
+Today, some properties still have shables – a reminder of when butchers sold freshly butchered meat from the open windows.

 The street was deliberately made narrow, to keep fresh meat from spoiling in direct sunlight.
 In some points, the buildings are so close and overhanging, it looks like you could reach out and shake hands from the top floor with someone in the house across the street!

 Pro Tip: The Shambles claims to be the inspiration for J. K. Rowling’s Diaggon Alley in the Harry Potter series and many shops sell Potter memorabilia.
-Make sure to check out The Shop That Must Not Be Named, where you can park your broomstick outside while buying a new wand!
+Make sure to check out The Shop That Must Not Be Named.
+You can park your broomstick outside while buying a new wand!

 Free Walking Tour of York